 IKEA Knappa Light — $29.99

-Wood Veneer sheet with adhesive backing — (I bought mine at a hardware store nearby) – I did find this online with different sizes and colors of wood veneer.
-Price – $40ish
+Wood Veneer sheet with adhesive backing — (I bought mine at a wood specialty hardware store nearby (in San Marcos for San Diego readers) – I did find this on Amazon Walnut Wood Veneer Price – $40ish

 Hot Glue gun or gorilla glue

 Lay out the wood veneer and trace all of the white light petals and then cut out all the pieces of the veneer (warning the wood is tough, your fingers will hurt).
 Remember to also trace the holes – you’ll need to hole punch those after cutting out the pieces.